Degri95/School_District_Analysis/README.md

 #### Updated Scores by Spending Size
 ![Updated Scores by Spending Size](/Resources/new_spending_ranges.PNG)

-Thomas High School falls in the $630-644 spending bin.
+Thomas High School falls in the $630-644 bin.
 Looking at the updated Scores by Spending size DataFrame we can see that no values changed.
-This dataframe was formatted to round decimals so there may be a very small change we're not seeing.
+This DataFrame was formatted to round decimals so there may be a very small change we're not seeing.

 ### Scores by School Size